Canonical Quantization of a Memristive Leaky Integrate-and-Fire Neuron Circuit: Introduction

 Recent contributions span quantum reservoir computing \cite{katumba_neuromorphic_2018, ghosh_quantum_2019, ghosh_quantum_2021}, quantum memristors \cite{pfeiffer_quantum_2016, sanz_invited_2018, guo_y_-m_quantum_2021}, and various proposals for quantum neurons \cite{cao_quantum_2017, tacchino_artificial_2019, kristensen_artificial_2021}.
 In particular, a gap remains in developing biologically inspired quantum neuron models that balance computational efficiency with biological realism.
 In classical neuroscience and AI, neuron models range from the highly efficient yet abstract artificial neural networks to the biophysically grounded Hodgkin-Huxley model \cite{hodgkin_quantitative_1952}.

 While both extremes have seen some level of quantization, an important intermediate model, the Leaky Integrate-and-Fire (LIF) neuron, has not yet been formally quantized.
 The LIF model provides a biologically plausible, yet computationally lightweight, spiking framework well-suited to time-dependent tasks and neuromorphic hardware \cite{yamazaki_spiking_2022, wang_supervised_2020}.
 Although a phenomenological quantum analogue of the LIF neuron has recently been proposed \cite{brand_quantum_2024}, a formal quantum formulation remains lacking.
 Developing such a model is critical for establishing a theoretical foundation upon which future quantum neuromorphic architectures can be systematically built.
+Such foundational descriptions will allow for more resource-efficient and computationally expressive models and algorithms to be developed, while being rooted in the fundamental behaviors of quantum systems exhibiting neuromorphic behaviors.
+The most notable neuromorphic systems to emulate are those of the Hodgkin-Huxley neuron \cite{gonzalez-raya_quantized_2019,gonzalez-raya_quantized_2020} and the LIF neuron, which is presented here.

 In this work, we present a direct quantization of a memristive LIF neuron circuit, introducing a quantum memristor model based on explicit bath mode coupling and an open quantum systems framework.
 Inspired by prior quantizations of biologically grounded models such as the Hodgkin-Huxley neuron \cite{gonzalez-raya_quantized_2019, gonzalez-raya_quantized_2020}, our approach yields a fully quantum spiking neuron with intrinsic memory encoded in its circuit dynamics.
 We derive a microscopic Hamiltonian for an LC (inductor-capacitor) oscillator --- representing the neuronal membrane --- interacting with a state-dependent transmission line that captures memristive behavior.
 In the adiabatic and weak-coupling limit, we show analytically how this model recovers the classical LIF dynamics with a memristive leak term.